Mitchell Map: Map

 Mitchell's map was printed in eight sheets; when assembled, it measures 136 cm by 195 cm (4 feet 6 inches by 6 feet 5 inches; height x width).
 The initial impressions printed in 1755 have a consistent coloring outlining British colonial claims.
 Mitchell extended the southern colonies across the entire continent, even over established Spanish territory west of the Mississippi.
 Mitchell divided up the Iroquois territories (as he understood them, reaching from Lake Champlain [Lac Irocoisia] to the Mississippi, and north of Lake Superior) between Virginia and New York, leaving only a much-reduced territory to the French.

 Mitchell's map was expensive but it spawned many cheaper variants that trumpeted Halifax and Mitchell's powerful colonial vision to the British public.
 One of these, published in December 1755 by "a Society of Anti-Gallicans", restricted the French even further just to Quebec.

 The map is liberally sprinkled with text describing and explaining various features, especially in regions that were relatively unknown or which were subject to political dispute.
 Many notes describe the natural resources and potential for settlement of frontier regions.
 Others describe Indian tribes.
 Many Indian settlements are shown, along with important Indian trails.

 Since Mitchell's main objective was to show the French threat to the British colonies, there is a very strong pro-British bias in the map, especially with regard to the Iroquois.
 The map makes clear that the Iroquois were not just allies of Britain, but subjects, and that all Iroquois land was therefore British territory.
 Huge parts of the continent are noted as being British due to Iroquois conquest of one tribe or another.
-French activity within the Iroquois claimed lands is noted, explicitly or implicitly, as illegal.
+French activity within the Iroquois-claimed lands is noted, explicitly or implicitly, as illegal.

-In cases where the imperial claims of Britain and France were questionable, Mitchell always takes the British side.
-Thus many of his notes and boundaries seem like political propaganda today.
-Some of the claims seem to be outright falsehoods.

 The map is very large and the notes are often very small, making it difficult to view online.
 Reduced scale copies result in unreadable notes.
 The following list gives a few examples of the kind of notes found on the map, with Mitchell's spelling: